Russell-Nesbitt/probeStartTree/README.md

 The "Landing" branch has been shifted up a tier, mostly to open up more internal space in the tech tree.

-The LT-05 Micro Landing Struts have been moved up into "Space Exploration" and unlock at the same time as the basic Rovemax rover wheels and the Rovemate probe core.
+The LT-05 Micro Landing Struts have been moved up into "Space Exploration" and unlock alongside the basic Rovemax rover wheels and the Rovemate probe core.

  ### Uninstallation ###
  If you backed up your "GameData" folder, just delete the GameData folder currently in .../steam/steamapps/common/Kerbal Space Program, and replace it with the backed-up copy.